majkshkurti/r5-docker/INSTALL.md

 If you want to start Conveyal Analysis again, just use your shorcut or double-click on `launch.bat` as you did before.

-### Configure the Mapbox Token
+### Configure the Mapbox token

 Conveyal Analysis uses a basemap to help you navigate the geography and interact with your projects.
-This basemap is provided by Mapbox and works only if you have a valid token.
+This basemap is provided by a third party service, [Mapbox](https://mapbox.com/), and works only if you have a valid *token*, which is a personal key.
 By default, we configured a demo token from Mapbox to enable you to try Conveyal Analysis.
-We can't guarantee this token to be active forever which means that the basemap might stop working at any time.
-If you want to fix this and durably use Conveyal Analysis, you should configure your own Mapbox Token.
+We can't guarantee this token to work forever which means that the basemap might stop working at any time.
+If you want to fix this and durably use Conveyal Analysis, you should configure your own Mapbox token.
 Here's how you do it:

 First you need to obtain a personal public Mapbox token: